-The MFA in Acting degree challenges and focuses the advanced artist-scholar through rigorous professionally-oriented exploration in the classroom, laboratory, studio, and in public performance.
-It requires full-time intensive and extensive sequential study, preparing students for professional practice as actors in theatre, film, and television.
-This program (typically completed in three years) includes 60 credits of course work, end-of-semester jury evaluations with an active nationally and internationally recognized faculty, a culminating performance project in the final year, and completion of an off-campus professional internship, as well as guest-artist workshops and residencies, an industry showcase, and opportunities at The Hippodrome, Gainesville’s resident Equity theatre.
+The MFA in Acting degree challenges and focuses the advanced artist-scholar through rigorous professionally-oriented exploration in the studio and in public performance.
+The program (typically completed in three years) includes 60 credits of course work, end-of-semester student performance feedback meetings with an active nationally and internationally recognized faculty, a culminating performance project in the final year, and completion of an off-campus professional internship, as well as guest-artist workshops and residencies, an industry showcase, and opportunities at The Hippodrome, Gainesville’s resident Equity theatre.

 Current Curriculum Summary: